 Sam Ngai – Treasurer

 Sam is a finance and strategy professional with a range of experiences from the public, private, government and not-for-profit sectors.
-Sam was awarded the Order of Merit for completing the AICD Company Directors Course, which is only received by the top 3% of participants. it indicates a high proficiency in all areas of finance, strategy, risk management and governance.
+He has degrees in Software Engineering and Accounting, and achieved the Order of Merit when graduating from the Australian Institute of Company Directors.

-He is an elected local government Councillor and a non-executive director at StateCover Mutual.
-Sam also serves as the secretary and public officer at KYDS Youth Development Service, (provides mental health support to teenagers and their families)
+Sam is an elected local government Councillor and a non-executive director at the specialised workplace health and safety insurer StateCover Mutual.
+He also serves as the company secretary at KYDS Youth Development Service and as the treasurer at his local community preschool

 Leanne Cook – Secretary

 Leanne Cook is an experienced secretary with a proven track record of successfully managing simultaneous projects and meeting deadlines consistently and accurately.
 A strong administrative background coupled with excellent computer skills facilitates the provision of complete secretarial support.
 She is a self-motivated worker who is able to communicate effectively at all levels.
 Leanne is progressive, innovative and acts on opportunities.
 This is seen in her successes leading to the implementation of extensive and sustainable projects and programs.
 She is a top performing secretary who is both professional and trustworthy.
 Leanne is skilled at problem-solving and decision-making and is a conscientious worker who is always willing to go the extra mile.